agustin-recoba/PyDistSim/docs/developer/running-tests.rst

 --------------------

 For this task, we use the `memray <https://bloomberg.github.io/memray/>`_ tool.
-It should be installed in your environment if you followed the guide at ":ref:`installation`".
+You may need to install it, since it's not covered in the guide at ":ref:`installation`".

 To test memory usage, run::